SNSystems/llvm-prepo/README.txt

 LLVM with Program Repository Support
 ====

-This repository contains a copy of LLVM with work-in-progress modifications to output to a Program Repository.
+This repository contains a copy of LLVM (forked from commit: 81b03a38899a9e94b2a8cbf07dac58473b97cedc) with work-in-progress modifications to output to a Program Repository.

 The changes are to add support for the Program Repository that was first shown at the 2016 US LLVM Developers’ meeting in the catchily titled “Demo of a repository for statically compiled programs”.
 You can relive the highs and lows of that talk by [watching it on YouTube](https://youtu.be/-pL94rqyQ6c).
 The implementation demonstrated in that talk has its own Github repository at <https://github.com/SNSystems/Toy-tools>: in essence, this work re-implements the same thing in LLVM to give you the build-time improvements in a C++ compiler.